Agathokakological Nincompoop Monk

 Gregory: I doubt anything short of Noah’s Ark would help me get home safely.

-Dr. Ist: Let’s discuss your worry about forgetting details of your day-to-day life, shall we?
+Dr. Ist: Let’s discuss your worry about forgetting details of your day-to-day life.

 Gregory: I remember them fine . . .
 I guess.
-But retelling them aloud feels unnatural.
+But retelling them aloud feels unnatural—especially when someone’s watching me.
+Sometimes it even happens when you stare at me, waiting for a response.

 Dr. Ist: Why is that?